Home page " Accident with a police car - Who is to blame for the road accident?

 • You will be kept up to date on all regulatory progress via our innovative HIS (customer information system).

-We cannot undo your accident abroad.
+We can't undo your accident.
 But we will make the best of it for you, we promise!

 learn more